adrybakov/wulfric/docs/source/user-guide/conventions/cell.rst

 :math:`\boldsymbol{C}` are provided in the individual pages for each of the 14 :ref:`user-guide_conventions_bravais-lattices`.

+Matrix :math:`\boldsymbol{S}` is orthonormal for all Bravais lattices, except for the :ref:`guide_mclc`.
+All matrices satisfy :math:`\det(\boldsymbol{S}) = 1`.

+Primitive cell contains exactly 1 lattice point per cell, while conventional cell might include more than one lattice point.

-Note, that in the individual pages for Bravais lattices standardized cells are written in the default orientation as in the reference paper.
-However, Wulfric deals with arbitrary orientation of the the cell (consequently, the crystal) and automatically recomputes relative coordinates of the high symmetry k-points with respect to the actual :py:attr:`.Lattice.cell`.
-Standardization (:py:meth:`.Lattice.standardize`) might change the choice of the cell, but will not change the orientation of the crystal.
+Note, that in the individual pages for Bravais lattices standardized cells are written in the default orientation as in the SC paper.
+However, Wulfric deals with arbitrary orientation of the the cell (consequently, the crystal) and automatically recomputes relative coordinates of the high symmetry k-points with respect to the orientation of the crystall (i.e. given ``cell``).
+Standardization (:py:func:`.cell.get_standardized`) might change the choice of the cell, but will not change the orientation of the crystal in the real space.
+Standardization (:py:func:`.crystal.standardize`) might change relative coordinates of atoms, but will not change their position in the real space.

 References
 ==========